JohnP3rt/orBIT/README.md

 ## ⚡ The Laws of the System (Business Logic)

 **orBIT** is not a passive tool.
-It actively enforces the following business rules to maintain the "Boolean Balance."
+It actively enforces the following business rules to maintain the "Balance."

 ### 1. The Ticketing Protocol (Workflow Logic)
-A ticket is a containment vessel for chaos.
+A ticket is a containment vessel for problems encountered by users.
 It must follow a strict lifecycle:
 * **The Path:** `Open` → `In Progress` → `Resolved` → `Closed`.
 * **The Law of Resolution:** A ticket cannot jump from `Open` to `Closed` without a resolution note.
 * **The SLA Warning (Service Level Agreement):** If a **CRITICAL** ticket remains unresolved for more than **4 Hours**, the system visually flags it (turning red/warning icon), signaling an impending breach of the logic gate.

 ### 2. The Artifact Hierarchy (OOP Asset Management)
-We utilize **Polymorphism** to manage the organization's arsenal.
+I will utilize **Polymorphism** to manage the organization's arsenal.
 * **Base Class:** `Asset` (Properties: `id`, `serialNumber`, `status`).
 * **Child Classes:**
     * `Laptop` (Extends Asset + `cpu`, `ram`, `runDiagnostics()`).